greenelab/deep-review/all-sections.md

 To construct the types of very large datasets that deep learning methods thrive on, we need robust sharing of large collections of data.
 This is in part a cultural challenge.
-We touch on this challenge in the Discussion section.
+We touch on this challenge in Discussion.
 Beyond the cultural hurdles around data sharing, there are also technological and legal hurdles related to sharing individual health records or deep models built from such records.
 This subsection deals primarily with these challenges.